 The Company carries insurance coverage on its properties of types and in amounts that it believes are in line with coverage customarily obtained by owners of similar properties.
-In response to the uncertainty in the insurance market following the terrorist attacks of September 11, 2001, the Federal Terrorism Risk Insurance Act was enacted in November 2002 to require regulated insurers to make available coverage for certified acts of terrorism (as defined by the statute) through December 31, 2004, subject to extension by the United States Department of Treasury through December 31, 2005.
-The Federal Terrorism Risk Insurance Act expires on December 31, 2005, unless extended, and therefore, the Company cannot currently anticipate whether the Act will renew upon expiration.
-In connection with the renewal of coverage for the policy year beginning March 1, 2004, the Company is currently evaluating coverage on terms and amounts comparable to its existing policies, subject to cost and market availability.
-The Company's current property insurance coverage carries a \$640 million per occurrence limit, including coverage for certified acts of terrorism.
-Additionally, the Company's 2003 program provides \$25 million of coverage for acts of terrorism other than those "certified" under the Federal Terrorism Risk Insurance Act.
+In response to the uncertainty in the insurance market following the terrorist attacks of September 11, 2001, the Federal Terrorism Risk Insurance Act ("TRIA") was enacted in November 2002 to require regulated insurers to make available coverage for certified acts of terrorism (as defined by the statute) through December 31, 2004, subject to extension by the United States Department of Treasury through December 31, 2005.
+TRIA expires on December 31, 2005, and the Company cannot currently anticipate whether the Act will be extended.
+The property insurance program provides a \$640 million per occurrence limit, including coverage for "certified acts of terrorism" as defined by TRIA.
+Additionally, the program provides \$25 million of coverage for acts of terrorism other than those "certified" under TRIA.

 The Company also carries earthquake insurance on its properties located in areas known to be subject to earthquakes in an amount and subject to deductibles and self-insurance that it believes are commercially reasonable.
-Specifically, the Company carries earthquake insurance which covers its San Francisco portfolio with a \$120 million per occurrence limit and a \$120 million aggregate limit, \$20 million of which is provided as a direct insurer by IXP, Inc. The amount of the Company's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
+Specifically, the Company carries earthquake insurance which covers its San Francisco portfolio with a \$120 million per occurrence limit and a \$120 million aggregate limit, \$20 million of which is provided by IXP, Inc., as a direct insurer.
+The amount of the Company's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
 As a result of increased costs of coverage and decreased availability, the amount of third-party earthquake insurance that the Company may be able to purchase on commercially reasonable terms may be reduced.
 In addition, the Company may discontinue earthquake insurance on some or all of its properties in the future if the premiums exceed its estimation of the value of the coverage.